Fredy Neptune

 Fredy Neptune: A Novel in Verse (1998) is a verse novel by the Australian poet Les Murray.

 Told in eight-line stanzas, Fredy Neptune describes the experiences of Fred Boettcher, an Australian of German parentage, during the years between the world wars.
-The work was described by the British poet Ruth Padel as "a haunting, loving, fiercely democratic epic by a master poet."
+The British poet Ruth Padel described the work as "a haunting, loving, fiercely democratic epic by a master poet."
 It won the 1998 Queensland Premier's Literary Awards Fiction Book Award.

 In Village Voice, Steve Burt wrote: "Fredy Neptune is Murray's best work yet, an almost completely successful round-the-world adventure novel in enticing, flexibly slangy (and very Australian-sounding) eight-line stanzas."

 Structure

 The work is divided into five sections: